MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/production-process-overview.md

 ### Monitor incoming messages

-To monitor the incoming messages to the system, open the **Manufacturing execution systems integration** page (<!-- KFM: provide full nav path -->), where you can view, process, and troubleshoot issues.
+To monitor the incoming messages to the system, open the **Manufacturing execution systems integration** page, where you can view, process, and troubleshoot issues.

 ## Additional resources